rafd123/PowerBridge/README.md

 Where can I get it?
 --------------------------------
-PowerBridge is available as a solution-level NuGet package.
+PowerBridge is available as a NuGet package.
 You can install it from Visual Studio's NuGet Package Manager UI, or from the package manager console:

     PM> Install-Package PowerBridge